 Jefferson is also credited with the first known recipe recorded by an American for ice cream.
 While visiting Mt.
 Rushmore in South Dakota a few years ago we splurged on TJ’s vanilla ice cream which is based on Jefferson’s original recipe.
 If you’re ever visiting Mt.
 Rushmore, treat yourself to the creamiest vanilla ice cream you’ve ever had.
 The serving was large enough to share.
 You won’t be disappointed.

 But, as I mentioned, cherry is what comes to mind.
 So enjoy these cherry almond bars.
-And be sure to visit my blogger friends who are also sharing Presidential recipes.
-Thank you Sue from Palatable Pastime for hosting.
+If you love cherry be sure to try glazed cherry cheese danish.

 - 1 3/4 cup flour